leonardo-blas/japanese-dictionary/README.md

 <br>
 My hypothesis is that creating a single table would consume considerable more space than 3 tables, but querying it would significatively reduce latency times.

-## What's next
+## What's next (potentially)
-Creating and deploying a one-table version.
-Styling the tables, UI development.
+### Styling
+Change （ characters for ( .
+Styling the tables.
+### Features
+Adding a search bar.
+Think about a computer vision algorithm to identify the non-radical "building blocks" of kanji.
+### Deployment
+Get a custom domain name.

 ## Credits
 I developed this using the Kanji alive data, which is publicly available on https://github.com/kanjialive/kanji-data-media.